KatjaGlassConsulting/SAS/tools/downloads/roland_complete/homepage_information.md

 # Content

 The following content was copied from the homepage where the macros are located on 31.01.2021.
 As the homepage is no longer maintained, more and more information gets lost.
+Roland Rashleigh-Berry had published these macros as "free to use".

 URL: http://www.datasavantconsulting.com/roland/Spectre/download.html